NoodleDX/crumbly/README.md

 To use the **Crumbly Library**, you can ~~download it off of PyPI using `pip install crumbly`~~ no pypi. gh actions is being really stupid and I don't know why it's not working. please, *PLEASE* dm me on discord at @noodledx if you know why

+### Stable release

-Or, download the provided ZIP file in the Releases page (`crumbly.zip`) and include it in your project directory.
+Download the provided ZIP file in the Releases page (`crumbly_vXXXX_XX_XX.zip`) and include it in your project directory.
 Then, simply import the `Crumb` class into your Python code.

+### Unstable release

+Download `crumbly.py` from the Code section of this page, and include it in your project directory.
+Then, simply import the `Crumb` class into your Python code.

+### Importing

 ```python
 from crumbly import Crumb